 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates, particularly because our cash equivalents are in the form of standard checking accounts and amounts held in money market funds that are invested in U.S. Treasury securities.
-Interest income is sensitive to changes in the general level of interest rates.
-However, due to the short-term maturities of our cash equivalents, we believe a hypothetical 100 basis point increase or decrease in interest rates during any of the periods presented would not have had a material impact on our consolidated financial statements included elsewhere in this Annual Report.
+Interest income is sensitive to changes in the general level of interest rates and our cash and cash equivalents are subject to interest rate risk and could fall in value if market interest rates increase.